 5. Dips in Lawn

 Does your lawn or backyard look less even than usual?
 When leaking sewage infiltrates the ground, it softens.
-As soil begins to erode, your once pristine lawn may start to sink and appear indented—and your patio or other paved areas could even crack as a result.
+As the soil begins to erode, your once pristine lawn may start to sink and appear indented—and your patio or other paved areas could even crack as a result.
 Usually, this indentation appears above where the main drain line is buried in your yard.

 6. Foundation Cracks, Sinkholes, and Settlement

-In some severe cracked pipe situations, properties start to have foundation issues such as cracks, settlement, and even sinkholes.
+In some severe cracked pipe situations, properties start to have foundation issues such as cracks, settlements, and even sinkholes.
 Should the main line running under your slab develop a leak that you don't notice for a long time—thus going untreated—it's possible that a void may develop under your foundation or in your yard.
 This destabilizes your property and could lead to foundation problems like cracks that stretch from floor to ceiling—or something worse.

 What Causes Edmonton Cracked Pipe Problems?

 There are numerous factors that can cause cracked pipes and drains in Edmonton.
 Freezing is a particularly common issue for Edmonton homeowners, but there are several other causes you should know about.
-Some of those most common causes include:
+Some of the most common causes include:

 Pipe age and material: Like anything else in your home, the older your pipes are the more likely they are to break down.
 For example, water lines that were installed prior to 1980 in Edmonton were generally made out of copper or galvanized steel.
 These days, water lines are almost exclusively PEX—a type of plastic—while drainage lines are made out of more hardy plastic materials like ABS or PVC.